darrensmith223/InboxTracker/docs/source/resources/deliverability.rst

 ==============

-Deliverability insights enable a sender to understand and monitor how the mailings are performing after the Mailbox Provider accepts it.
+Deliverability insights enable a sender to understand and monitor how the mailings are performing after the Mailbox Provider accepts them.
 Deliverability data for a sending domain can be accessed using the `InboxTracker API`_, as shown
 below:

 .. code-block:: python